threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#faq?id=how-can-i-deploy-peertube-on-the-threefold-grid">How can I deploy Peertube on the Threefold Grid?</a></li>
 <li><a href="#faq?id=how-can-i-deploy-owncloud-on-the-threefold-grid">How can I deploy ownCloud on the Threefold Grid?</a></li>
 <li><a href="#faq?id=how-can-i-use-and-install-yggdrasil">How can I use and install Yggdrasil?</a></li>
+<li><a href="#faq?id=how-can-i-deploy-a-3node-dedicated-node-server-on-the-threefold-grid-what-are-the-main-steps-when-deploying-workloads-on-a-dedicated-node">How can I deploy a 3node dedicated node server on the Threefold Grid?
+What are the main steps when deploying workloads on a dedicated node?</a></li>
 </ul>
 </li>
 <li><a href="#faq?id=threefold-connect-app">Threefold Connect App</a>